Gigitsu/ggloader/README.md

 ## Limitations

-- Only github is supported and local folders are supported
+- Only github and local folders are supported
 - The update method cannot update a single bundle/theme
 - No cache mechanism